dotnet/blazor/README.md

 Almost all the sources for Blazor and the Razor Components programming model have moved [here in the central ASP.NET Core repo](https://github.com/aspnet/AspNetCore/tree/master/src/Components).
 We are also in the process of migrating open issues from here to there.

-This is in preparation for shipping Razor Components as a built-in feature of ASP.NET Core 3.0. *Note: client-side Blazor remains experimental while we continue to work on making the WebAssembly runtime complete.*
+This is in preparation for shipping Razor Components as a built-in feature of ASP.NET Core 3.0.

 ### Where should I post issues and PRs now?